nymtech/docs/content/overview/nym-platform.md

 description: "An overview of the Nym platform architecture"
 ---

-We are running a [testnet](https://dashboard.nymtech.net) with Nym validators and mixnodes.
+We are currently running a [testnet](https://dashboard.nymtech.net) with Nym validators and mixnodes.
 Together, the validators and mixnodes provide integrated transaction and network privacy to users of the Nym platform.
 They are assisted by several other platform components: multiple types of clients, and gateway nodes.

 Here's an overview of the entire network.